estradiol/progesterone

 • Hypothyroidism;

-• Renal impairment
+• Renal impairment;

 • History of hereditary angioedema;

-• Asthma, diabetes, seizure disorders, migraine, porphyria, or systemic lupus erythematosus (↑ risk of exacerbation)
+• Asthma, diabetes, seizure disorders, migraine, porphyria, or systemic lupus erythematosus (↑ risk of exacerbation);

-• Hypoparathyroidism (↑ risk of hypocalcemia)
+• Hypoparathyroidism (↑ risk of hypocalcemia).

 Adverse Reactions/Side Effects

-CV: DEEP VEIN THROMBOSIS, MI, ↑ BP, peripheral edema
+CV: DVT, hypertension, MI, peripheral edema

 EENT: retinal thrombosis